top of page

 kieranct.eth_An_overflowing_glass_with_a_subtle_stormy_backgrou_e5a6a2e0-4c8d-4cf7-80ad-06

-When does a casual drink tip into a concern?
-Recognizing problematic drinking isn't always straightforward, especially when social events and stress relief are often tangled up with alcohol consumption.
+When does a few casual drinks tip into a concern?
+Recognising you have an unhealthy relationship with alcohol isn't always straightforward, especially when social events and stress relief are often tangled up with alcohol consumption.
 It's not just about how much you drink, but how drinking affects your life.
 If you're wondering about your drinking habits, you're not alone.
-Here are 11 signs, inspired by DSM-5, that may indicate your relationship with alcohol is more complicated than you think.
+Here are 11 signs, that may indicate your relationship with alcohol is more complicated than you think.

 1. You drink more, or for longer, than you plan to

-This sign touches on the inability to stick to limits.
-What starts as a quick drink can spiral into multiple sessions, indicating a loss of control over consumption habits.
+This is about struggling to stick to limits we set for ourselves.
+What starts as a planned one or two drinks can spiral into many more, indicative of a loss of control over consumption habits.

 2. Persistent desire or unsuccessful attempts to cut down

-Attempts to reduce drinking, like participating in Dry July, often fail.
-This recurring pattern shows a struggle to maintain moderation despite good intentions.
+You find that attempts to reduce drinking, like participating in Dry July or restricting drinking to weekends, tend to fail.
+If this is a recurring pattern it shows a struggle to maintain moderation despite good intentions.

 3. A great deal of time is spent obtaining, using or recovering from drinking